for-just-we/VulDetectArtifact/preprocess/ReadMe.md

 Also, we recently notice another tool [cpg](https://github.com/Fraunhofer-AISEC/cpg), we found it much easier to use than Joern.
 It is based on eclipse CDT to parse, produce less syntax error than old version of Joern.
 It can also produce inter-procedural data-flow graph in a single file.
-We will provide another pipeline driven by cpg.
+We provide another parsing tool based-on cpg named [CodeGraphAnalyzer](https://github.com/for-just-we/CodeGraphAnalyzer).

 ## 2.1.graph data generation